Company

 I-Fen Lin studied dance at the Dance Department of the Chinese Cultural University Dance in Taiwan and at the Folkwang Hochschule in Essen.
 Before she came to Germany she used to be a member of the Capital Ballet Company in Taipei.
 In Germany she worked with Rainer Behr, Malou Airodu and for a long time with the Rodolpho Leoni Company.
 Besides she has worked with Alberto Huetos as well as Britta Lieberknecht.

 Jasper Diekamp studied at the “Kunsthochschule für Medien” in Cologne and received his diploma in media art in 2010.
 While studying, his work for lighting scenarios and scenography developed further.
+Connecting different media in an interdisciplinary manner, he is working in the fields of interactive systems, installation, kinetic sculptures, video, animation, light, space and sound.

 Mu-Yi Kuo studied dance at the Chinese Cultural University, Taipeh and also at Folkwang University in Essen.
 She worked with the Rodolpho Leoni Company, Henrietta Horn, Michele Anne de Mey & Thierry de Mey and the Mark Sieczkarek Dance Company.
 She was also guest dancer for Pina Bausch.